joaquintalice/flexboxproject/README.md

 # flexboxproject
-This is the first flexbox project of the course "The Odin Project".
+This is the first flex-box project of the course "The Odin Project".
+The project was made to desktop only.